-- Immediately below the obstruction, equivalent to 5mm along the length of the obstruction. - Immediately above the obstruction, equivalent to 25mm along the length of the obstruction.
+- Immediately below the obstruction, equivalent to 5mm along the length of the obstruction. - Immediately above the obstruction, equivalent • to 25mm along the length of the obstruction.

-7.9.3.4 Warm roof construction
+Warm roof construction 7.9.3.4

 Insulation may be provided above the rafter and between rafters to form a warm roof construction.
-The position of insulation and Vapour Control Layers (VCL) must strictly adhere to the insulation manufacturer's recommendations.
-All warm roof construction products must have appropriate third-party certification.
+The position of insulation and vapour control layers (VCL) must strictly adhere to the insulation manufacturer's recommendations.
+All warm roof construction products must have appropriate thirdparty certification.